tttppp/ragl/rules.md

 4.1.7 The use of modified clients that alter core gameplay in anyway are strictly forbidden.
 Positive confirmation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

 4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.
+This includes players who surrender prematurely.

 4.1.9 Rules from the OpenRA Competitive server also apply to in-game chat and player names - don't be a dick.
 Failure to comply with this rule will result in disqualification.

 ## 4.2 Map pool

-4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 11" and explicit naming and thumbnail watermarks.
+4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 12" and explicit naming and thumbnail watermarks.
 Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

-4.2.2 All maps include custom balance changes, including modified refinery (ERCC) and rax (BCC).
+4.2.2 All maps include custom balance changes.

 4.2.3 Map pool can be found at ragl.org

 ### 4.2.4 Map contest

 4.2.4: There will be a vote for the community's favourite map before RAGL, this map will be automatically included in the pool.
-Maps must be submitted by 2021-09-30 (updated from 2021-10-04).
+Maps must be submitted by 2022-04-07.

 4.2.4.1: Map submissions should be made in this thread or in the #map-making channel of the OpenRA Competitive Discord server,